Are demographically invariant models and representations in medical imaging fair?: General drawbacks of representation invariance

 \section{General drawbacks of representation invariance}

 A key drawback of any notion of representation invariance concerns their neglect of differences in the \emph{within-class distributions} between groups~\cite{Li2020c,Mahajan2021}.
 A single class label often subsumes many fundamentally distinct situations, such as different subtypes or presentations of the disease, a phenomenon known as \emph{hidden stratification}~\cite{OakdenRayner2020a}.
-If the distribution of these subclass situations differs between groups, then representation invariance can only be achieved by forcing distinct stratifications in different groups to be represented by the same latent encoding.
+The situation in which disease manifestations differ between groups (or domains) has also been called \emph{manifestation shift}~\cite{Castro2020}.
+If the distribution of label manifestations differs between groups, then representation invariance can only be achieved by forcing distinct stratifications in different groups to be represented by the same latent encoding.
 This is analogous to the higher-level effects of enforcing marginal invariance in the case of label shift, discussed in \cref{sec:marginal-invariance}.
-One instance of the within-class variation problem concerns differences in task difficulty.
+One instance of the within-class variation problem concerns differences in task difficulty~\cite{Petersen2023a}.
 For physiological or technical reasons, a prediction task may be harder in one group than in others, due to, for example, differences in the amount of (breast, fat) tissue that confounds a recording~\cite{Alexander1958,Brahee2013}.
 In this case, a predictive model should return less confident predictions for members of the more strongly confounded group, even for the same disease instance.
-Representation invariance approaches require the equalization of these essential differences between groups.
+Representation invariance approaches require equalizing such essential differences between groups (see \cref{fig:intra-class} for an illustration).

+This example also illustrates again why representation invariance does not guarantee `fair treatment,' and, in fact, may \emph{require} disparate treatment~\cite{Lohaus2022}.
+Different images may be mapped to an identical or similar latent representation in order to achieve representation invariance; an argument for why this may actually be \emph{enforced} by distribution matching approaches was provided above.